thbst16/dotnet-statiq-beckshome-blog/input/posts/lucene-blazor-part-5-highlighting.md

     - Lucene.NET
     - .NET
 ---
-In this fourth installment of my Blazor + Lucene.Net series, we'll make the most significant updates to the classes, search function and UI to date.
-Facets enrich the query responses, enabling users to further tune the search results along specific, pre-defined vectors.
-The implementation of facets uses the Lucene.Net.Facet library to implement an additional
+In this final installment of my Blazor + Lucene.Net series, we'll be adding highlights for the search terms found in the header and body text of each of our results.